 What is AMIS?

 The American Men’s Internet Survey (AMIS) is an annual cross-sectional online HIV behavioral survey of men who have sex with men (MSM) in the United States.
 The primary objective of AMIS is to monitor trends in HIV risk behavior, use of HIV testing services, and access to prevention services among gay and bisexual men in order to improve public health services for HIV prevention.
 The survey is conducted in annual cycles with a goal of at least 10,000 complete surveys of MSM participants each year.
-The first cycle was completed in May 2013, and the fourth cycle was recently completed in February 2017.
+The first cycle was completed in May 2013, and the seventh cycle was recently completed in December 2019.

 Why is this study important?